cciw-uk/cciw.co.uk/docs/security.rst

   whether a ``User`` account is a leader of a current camp, rather than by having to maintain a group “leaders of current camps”.

+  (Due to ``Person`` records sometimes being a married couple, the relationship with ``User`` is not a one-to-one, but many-to-many).

 * If dynamic roles are not possible, we can create groups for additional permissions.
 We don't add individual permissions to User accounts.
+We do not manually add permissions to groups either, but edit `</config/groups.yaml>`_.

 * Privileged access must be limited in time - for example, being a leader one year does not mean a person should have higher access in subsequent years.